 The very first two kilometres are the only bit on the road of the whole adventure.
 Shortly after you pass by Seatoller you’ll join a footpath that takes you to the bottom of a long and steep climb.
 When you start ascending towards Tarn at Leaves lake there isn’t really any path to follow so just choose the most comfortable way to get up.
 Once you defeat your first peak of the trip, Bessyboot (540m), get ready for many more to follow before you start pitching your tent – Rosthwaite Cam (612m), Dovenest Top (623m), Combe Door (676m), Combe Head (735m), Glaramara (783m), Looking Steads (775m), Red Beck (721) and Allen Crags (784m).
 Just follow the direction of the coordinates and make your way from one peak to another – once you reach one it’s always easy to see the next one.

-The camping spot we found has a really stunning view as well as a clean little river, Ruddy Gill, a few metres away.
-It’s also right next to a popular path starting in Seathwaite that many leisure hikers take to get to Scafell Pike.
-So I suggest an early start next morning to avoid people passing by while you’re having a breakfast.
-Alternatively, you can try to camp by the Sprinkling Tarn lake but in our case the ground was too drenched to pitch a tent there.
+The wild camping spot we found has some really stunning views as well as a clean little river, Ruddy Gill, a few metres away.
+Since it’s right next to a popular path up to the summit I suggest an early start in the morning to avoid people passing by while you’re having a breakfast.
+That’s the downside of wild camping near Scafell Pike… Alternatively, you can try to camp by the nearby lake, Sprinkling Tarn, but the ground was too boggy to pitch a tent there when we were there.

 Day 2 (Great End, Scafell Pike, Lingmell)

 The first steps of the second day will take you back to Esk Hause, which is a four-way cross road.
 If you want a little detour from the main route follow our GPS coordinates to get to Esk Pike (885m) and back to Esk Hause again.
 However, feel free to skip this bit and make your way straight to Great End (910m) that offers some amazing views down to the valley.